 Here are some of the companies that attended:

-1 in 6 Snacks, Aleias, B Free Foods, Blue Diamond, Bob’s Red Mill, Colette & Frank’s, Brazi Bites, Core Life Eatery, Enjoy Life Foods, Dolci di Maria, Freedom Foods, Full Flavor Foods, GF Mom Certified, GIG, Glutenberg, Gluten Free Grain Free Gourmet, Hemp Worx, Integrative Health & Allergy Center, Isiibisi, JPs Pastry, King Arthur, Mozaicz, Noodles Catering, Norms Farms, Pure Haven, Smart Baking Company, Safe Sweets, Sweet Es Cookies, The Only Bean, Thrive Probiotic, and Your Pie.
+1 in 6 Snacks, Aleias, B Free Foods, Blue Diamond, Bob’s Red Mill, Colette & Frank’s, Brazi Bites, Core Life Eatery, Enjoy Life Foods, Dolci di Maria, Freedom Foods, Full Flavor Foods, GF Mom Certified, GIG, Glutenberg, Gluten Free Grain Free Gourmet, Integrative Health & Allergy Center, Isiibisi, JPs Pastry, King Arthur, Mozaicz, Noodles Catering, Norms Farms, Pure Haven, Smart Baking Company, Safe Sweets, Sweet Es Cookies, The Only Bean, Thrive Probiotic, and Your Pie.

 We will be doing a few giveaways throughout the summer with some of our favorite companies.
 Stay tuned!